ujjwalguptaofficial/jsstore.docs/docs/tutorial/multi-entry.md

 ];
 ```

-now you want to fetch records whose tags is 'jsstore'.
-So select query will be -
+now you want to fetch records whose tags is 'mongo'.
+So a simple select query will be -

 ```
 const results = await connection.select({
     from: 'people',
     where: {
-        tags: 'jsstore'
+        tags: 'mongo'
     }
 });
 ```

-Here results will be always zero, because indexeddb does not know anything about jsstore since it has stored an array value.
+Here results will be always empty array, because indexeddb does not know anything about 'mongo' since it has stored an array value.

 In order to solve this problem - IndexedDb provides an option 'multi entry'.

 <div class="highlight">
 MultiEntry lets you search inside a column with array values.
-MultiEntry basically creates index for items in that column.
+MultiEntry basically creates index for items in array column.
 </div>

-<br>In this case - you will have to enable multiEntry option for column tags.
+<br>In this case - you will have to enable `multiEntry` option for column "tags".

-So you will have to define or change your database schema & enable `multiEntry` for column tags .

 Here is an example database schema -